-- Using compostable bags to line the containers is not required, but is essential unless your staff are able to wash out the containers at least weekly.
+- Using compostable bags to line your containers is not required, but is essential unless your staff are able to wash out the containers at least weekly.

 - The City has approved specific bags for the composting program.
-Approved bags can be purchased locally or potentially through your janitorial company.
+These BPI-certified compostable bags can be purchased locally or potentially through your janitorial company.

 - Educate the workplace

-- Let everyone in the office know when composting starts.
+- Let everyone in the office know when you are starting a composting program.

-- A good place to start is by emailing an electronic version of the composting poster to the group.
+- A good first step is to email an electronic version of the composting poster to the group.

 - Follow up with a short presentation at staff meetings to go over the poster with them.

-- Sustainability at Work advisors are available to help train your workplace.
-Contact us to learn more about training options.
+- Sustainability at Work advisors are available to help.
+Contact us to learn more about training your staff.